How to print labels with data entered at print time?

 6. Click on the "Print" (or "Print Image") button.
 The app will display a Data-Entry-Form where you can enter the values for each label (or enter one value and used it for all labels).
 After entering the values for all labels, you can proceed to print your labels.

-Sometimes you may have many fields and will like to easily identify the different fields.
+Sometimes you may have many fields and will like to easily differentiate them.
 In this case, you can simply tap (or click) on the "..."
 (Ellipsis) button on the top app bar and select the Setup Fields option.
-In the flyout, select "Field" as the Type and you can enter an alias to identify the different fields.
+In the flyout, select "Field" as the Type, and you can enter an alias to identify the different fields.
 The alias you entered will appear in the canvas and in the "Data-Entry-Form" which appears at print time.